Albiv-web/Alb.DecoLimitLifter/README.md

 # Deco Limit Lifter (From The Depths)

+First release.
+Might be bugs I haven't encountered: Please DM me if you encounter any, Discord username: albeeettt

 > Lift blueprint decoration limits (tested ~100k) by extending the save format.
 > Backward-compatible on load; the saver writes **legacy** when it fits and **sentinel** only when needed.
+> Not tested in multiplayer.
+I don't advise it either.

 ## What it does